Our Must-do Tuscany Itinerary

 Pienza and Montepulciano are located close to each other, so both have a similar driving time to Saturnia.
 Pienza to Saturnia is just over an hour and a half.
 Alternatively, if you’re leaving from Montepulciano, it is just under two hours.

-It is difficult to do these routes by bus, as it requires so many connections.
-Because of this, if you don’t have your own transport, your quickest option will be taking a taxi.
+It is difficult to make these routes by bus, as it requires many connections.
+Because of this, if you don’t have your own transport, your quickest option would be to take a taxi.

-Where to Stay in Montemerano on this Tuscany road trip
+Where to Stay in Montemerano on this Tuscany Itinerary

 There are a few cozy inns and apartments in the villages of Saturnia and Montemerano.
 However, you’ll find a wider variety of accommodation options further out, with big rustic farmhouses, vineyard hotels, and beautiful villas dotting the countryside.